NixOS/rfcs/rfcs/0000-minimal-daemon.md

 # Future work
 [future]: #future-work

-There's lots of future work we could do in the vein of modularity.
+I think most people for this will have future plans they wish to persue in the name of modularity.
-But there's also different, conflicting directions we could go in.
+But I don't expect everyone to agree on waht exactl those plans should be.
 The point of this small step is to punt on all that for now.